CenturyLinkCloud/PublicKB/Partners/partner-resources.md

 ### Purpose

 - Partner Resources available for Sales Support, Account Management, Product Information, Platform Support and Billing.

-### Benefits

 - Partners know the resources that are available and how to engage them  throughout the customer life cycle.
 - Improves sales acceleration and customer satisfaction.

-### Audience

-- Sales
-- Sales Operations
-- Engineering

-### What's Included

-- Partner Resources – At a Glance.
-- The roles, responsibilities and contact information for each Partner Resource.

-### Partner Action Items

-- Understand the Partner Resources and capabilities available to support and close CenturyLink Cloud deals.
-- Insure your employees know how to contact each Partner Resource.

----

 ## Definitions and Contact Information